EzioPearce/blockchain_Poc/README.md

 This concept uses Python.
 Backend is implemented in flask [also, python]
-It provedes basic functionality such as creating block and hash encryption
+It provedes basic functionality such as creating block and hash encryption The code's working can be seen via Postman